Nmzik/GTA-V-map-Viewer/README.md

 You also need to copy the following files to your iPhone/iPad via iTunes File Sharing:
 * Executable “GTAV.exe” (for decryption keys)
-* All files with extension .rpf from your local GTA V folder on PC
+* All files with extension **.rpf** from your local GTA V folder on PC
 ## NOTE:
   While there is no “check” inside app to have all RPF files copied, I **DO** recommend to have every single RPF file on your device otherwise in some cases “player” will fall through the world infinitely…

 ## WHAT TO EXPECT
-A lot of bugs!
-A lot of memory leaks!
+A lot of bugs and A lot of memory leaks!

 ## THANKS TO
 * Dexyfex https://github.com/dexyfex/CodeWalker